 When I was raped, there was no struggle.

 I repeatedly said I didn't want to have sex, but when he started pulling down my pants and underwear anyway, my body seemed to freeze over.
-A million thoughts rushed through my head and then stopped, and my mind started drifting somewhere else, somewhere safer, as I lay in the back of his car stiff and silent.
+A million thoughts rushed through my head and then stopped, and my mind starting drifting somewhere else, somewhere safer, as I lay in the back of his car stiff and silent.

-To those who have never been raped, it may seem weird—unbelievable, even—that people in that situation wouldn't be doing everything in their power to resist or get away.
+To people who have never been raped, it may seem weird—unbelievable, even—that someone in that situation wouldn't be doing everything in their power to resist or get away.
 After all, we're all programmed with the fight-or-flight instinct that's supposed to kick in during threatening situations, right?
 Following that line of thought, if you don't do either of those things, then you must not have actually felt threatened—and in the context of rape, that must mean the person actually wanted what was happening.

 But also not true at all, because, besides fighting or fleeing, there's also another natural, less talked-about reaction to high-stress, fear-filled situations—freezing up and withdrawing.